cloud-gov/cg-site/_docs/ops/security-ir.md

     - An availability issue impacting a single customer is likely _not_ an incident
   - Is an attack imminent or suspected (e.g. a Log4J type vulnerability)
   - Most reported vulnerabilities are _not_ incidents, and are handled by our SI-02 Flaw Remediation process
-- Outside cloud.gov: A TTS staff member (the *reporter*) notices and reports a cloud.gov-related incident using the [TTS incident response process](https://handbook.tts.gsa.gov/general-information-and-resources/tech-policies/security-incidents/) and then notifying the cloud.gov team in [`#cg-support`](https://gsa-tts.slack.com/archives/C09CR1Q9Z)
+- Outside Cloud.gov: A TTS staff member (the *reporter*) notices and reports a Cloud.gov-related incident using the [TTS incident response process](https://handbook.tts.gsa.gov/general-information-and-resources/tech-policies/security-incidents/) and then notifying the Cloud.gov team in [`#cg-support`](https://gsa-tts.slack.com/archives/C09CR1Q9Z)
-- Inside cloud.gov: Join [`#cg-incidents`](https://gsa-tts.slack.com/archives/GTNBK2L9K), and use the "Declare Incident" Workflow.
+- Inside Cloud.gov: Join [`#cg-incidents`](https://gsa-tts.slack.com/archives/GTNBK2L9K), and use the "Declare Incident" Workflow.
 - Declaring an incident results in further guidance to:
   - Designate an Incident Commander and Scribe
   - Claim an incident folder in our "Incident Response" [Google Drive folder](https://drive.google.com/drive/folders/1WtLFiZuxLmKR4mrztEE9YtS78nGxC--P)